zavaboy/challonge-wp/readme.txt

 * Only registered users may sign up to your tournaments.
 * Likewise, your users may forfeit a tournament after signing up, but only before it begins.
 * Participating users may report their own scores.
 * Includes role capabilities.
-You will need a role managment plugin to change who has these capabilities.
+You will need a role management plugin to change who has these capabilities.
-* Adjustible caching to speed up page load time.
+* Adjustable caching to speed up page load time.

 = Latest Information =